thephez/dash-docs/_includes/devdoc/ref_p2p_networking.md

 {% autocrossref %}

-The `govobj` message is a governance object that is generally a proposal, contract, or setting.
+The `govobj` message contains a governance object that is generally a proposal, contract, or setting.

 | Bytes | Name | Data type | Required | Description |